Elias011397/AGVP/README.md

 # AGVP
-A hub for people to socially anonymously and gather and watch videos together
+A hub for people to socially gather anonymously and watch videos together